LakeYS/Discord-Trivia-Bot/README.md

 - Token usage to prevent duplicate questions.
 - Custom questions and categories, configurable by server administrators.
 - Vote to play in any specific category, question type, or difficulty level.
 (Also configurable by administractors)
-- Instructions to set up and host the bot.
 - Reaction-based trivia.
 (Users click reaction buttons rather then typing their answers)

+# How to Install
+If you'd like to install and host TriviaBot yourself, you can find out how to do so [here](http://lakeys.net/triviabot/install.html).

 # Commands
 - `trivia start` - The command to start a trivia game.